redis/redis-doc/topics/benchmarks.md

 especially for small objects.
 For large objects (>10 KB), it may become noticeable though.
 Usually, it is not really cost-effective to buy expensive fast memory modules to optimize Redis.
-+ Redis runs slower on a VM.
-The virtualization toll is quite high because for many common operations, Redis does not add much overhead on top of the required system calls and network interruptions.
-Prefer to run Redis on a physical box, especially if you favor deterministic latencies.
-On a state-of-the-art hypervisor (VMWare), result of redis-benchmark on a VM through the physical network is almost cut in half compared to the physical machine, with some significant CPU time spent in system and interruptions.
++ Redis runs slower on a VM compared to running without virtualization using the same hardware.
+If you have the chance to run Redis on a physical machine this is preferred.
+However this does not mean that Redis is slow in virtualized environments, the delivered performances are still very good and most of the serious performance issues you may incur in virtualized environments are due to over-provisioning, non-local disks with high latency, or old hypervisor software that have slow `fork` syscall implementations.
 + When the server and client benchmark programs run on the same box, both the TCP/IP loopback and unix domain sockets can be used.
 Depending on the platform, unix domain sockets can achieve around 50% more throughput than